deepaknigam2004/linkedin-jobs-analysis/README.md

 ![Dashboard](https://github.com/deepaknigam2004/linkedin-jobs-analysis/assets/144211777/65bb7c78-950c-4ee9-8113-a2723f1374b8)

-Certainly!
-Let's dive into the details of the LinkedIn Jobs Statistics Analysis:
+Describe LinkedIn Jobs Statistics Analysis:

 1. **Company Location Distribution:**
    - We'll create a map that highlights job postings across North America.
 The varying shades of blue will indicate the concentration of opportunities in different regions.
 For instance, we'll see more job listings in tech hubs like Silicon Valley or Seattle.